pandas-dev/pandas/doc/source/enhancingperf.rst

 :func:`pandas.eval` Parsers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are two different parsers and and two different engines you can use as
+There are two different parsers and two different engines you can use as
 the backend.

 The default ``'pandas'`` parser allows a more intuitive syntax for expressing